-Five (5) Multifunction Printers - Print, Scan, Fax, Copy Devices currently used by the members of the New Entrant Unit for the completion of safety audits require replacement because they have reached the end of their expected service life.
+Five (5) Multifunction Printers - Print, Scan, Fax, Copy Devices used for MCSAP related purposes require replacement because they have reached the end of their expected service life (60%).

-Other Supplies (New Entrant) include standard items that are used during the inspection of commercial motor vehicles such as gloves, wipes, creeper, chock blocks, etc.
+Other Supplies include standard items that are used during the inspection of commercial motor vehicles such as gloves, wipes, creeper, chock blocks, etc. (60%).

-Uniforms and other related items such as shirts with department logo, pants and shoes to be used by personnel who conduct onsite safety audits.
+Uniforms and other related items such as shirts with department logo, pants, enforcement supplies (weapons, etc.), and shoes to be used by enforcement personnel (60%).

-7 - Contractual and Subaward
+Part 4 Section 7 - Contractual and Subaward

-This section includes both contractual costs and subawards to subrecipients.
+This section includes contractual costs and subawards to subrecipients.
 Use the table below to capture the information needed for both contractual agreements and subawards.
 The definitions of these terms are provided so the instrument type can be entered into the table below.

-CONTRACTUAL - A contract is a legal instrument by which a non-Federal entity purchases property or services needed to carry out the project or program under a Federal award (2 CFR §200.22).
+Contractual - A contract is a legal instrument by which a non-Federal entity purchases property or services needed to carry out the project or program under a Federal award (2 CFR §200.22).
 All contracts issued under a Federal award must comply with the standards described in 2 CFR §200 Procurement Standards.